Benedetta Gargari

 Benedetta Gargari (born 27 January 1995) is an Italian actress and model.
 She is best known for her role as Eleonora Sava in the teen drama television series Skam Italia (2018–2020).

+Early life, family and education

+Gargari was born in Rome.
+Her younger sister Ludovica is also an actress.

+In 2019, she received a law degree from Roma Tre University.